hazelgrove/hazel/UPDATING.md

 - Choose the most recent version that does not contain a `+` character (e.g., `4.12.1`)

+- Create a new branch called `update_ocaml_VERSION` where VERSION is the version of OCaml you intend to upgrade to.

+    `git checkout -b update_ocaml_VERSION`

 - `opam switch create VERSION`, where `VERSION` is the most recent OCaml version that does not contain a `+` character (e.g., `4.12.1`).

 - `make deps`

+- `opam upgrade`

+- `make change-deps`

 - `make repl`

-- TODO: How to test REPL.
+- Make sure the REPL loads correctly.

 - `make release`

-- Test in Firefox, Chrome, and Chromium using:
+- Test in Firefox and Chrome.

- - `make firefox`
- - `make chrome`
- - `make chromium`

-  TODO: Testing protocol

 - Update the version number in `.github/workflows/deploy_branches.yml`